easolhq/easolhq.github.io/docs/reference/objects/product/host.md

 grand_parent: Objects
 ---

-When using a `host` object you have access to the following attributes:
+When using a `Host` object you have access to the following attributes:

 # host.body